kaiulrich/kulrich_CarND-Advanced-Lane-Lines/README.md

 ![alt text][pre_processings]

-### 4. Perspective transform
+### 4. Perspective transformation

-The code for my perspective transform includes a function called `warp()`, which appears in the notbook in the Chapter "4.
+The code for my perspective transformation includes a function called `warp()`, which appears in the notebook in the Chapter "4.
 Perspective transform".
-I chose these hardcode the source and destination points in the following manner:
+I chose this hardcoding of the source and destination points in the following manner:

 ```
 src = np.float32 ([